lolainlondon/lolainlondon.github.io/ReadME.md

-# Your Daily Ice Cream
+# My Portfolio website

 ## Description
-This app recommends what ice cream flavor you should have today based on the local weather.
+This website describes my skills and experience with software development.

 ## Technologies
-This app is built using React v18.
+This app is built using CSS, HTML and Vanilla JS.